openflighthpc/flight-inventory/README.md

 data to be sibling to a .zip.
 Each zip must contain a `lshw-xml` and a `lsblk-a-P` file.
 A `groups` file will be processed if it exists.

+`create` opens an editor allowing for the creation of a new asset.

 `delete` removes the data for one or more assets after a confirmation message.

 `edit` opens the asset's data in an editor for manual input.